Rentby/rentby-mobile-app/README.md

 - Manage your bookings from the profile section.
 - View booking details and statuses in the orders section.
 - Make payments securely within the app.

-## Contributing

-Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
-Any contributions you make are **greatly appreciated**.

-1. Fork the Project.
-2. Create your feature branch: `git checkout -b feature/AmazingFeature`.
-3. Commit your changes: `git commit -m 'Add some AmazingFeature'`.
-4. Push to the branch: `git push origin feature/AmazingFeature`.
-5. Open a pull request.

 ## License